Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Introduction

 This paper is structured as follows.
-In Sect. \ref{sec:data and image processing}, we describe the ground-based and space-based imaging used in this work, as well as the image preparation and photometric catalogue construction.
-Section \ref{sec: candidate selection} outlines the selection of our LBG candidates using SED fitting.
-For the SED fitting we conduct two separate selections with/without the additional \Euclid photometry.
+In Sect. \ref{sec:data and image processing}, we describe the ground-based and space-based imaging used in this work as well as the image preparation and photometric catalogue construction.
+Section \ref{sec: candidate selection} outlines the selection of our LBG candidates using spectral energy distribution (SED) fitting.
+For the SED fitting, we conducted two separate selections: one with and one without the additional \Euclid photometry.
 We present each of our UltraVISTA-only and UltraVISTA+\Euclid samples in Sect. \ref{sec: candidate galaxies}, and we compute the UV LF at $z\simeq7$ in Sect. \ref{sec: rest-UV LF}, comparing our results with JWST measurements of the UV LF at $z>7$.
 Then, in Sect. \ref{sec: Outlook with euclid} we discuss the improved SED constraints with \Euclid, investigate the ability of \Euclid to remove UCDs as point sources, and highlight the unique capabilities of several overlapping filters to identify extreme Lyman-$\alpha$ emitters.
 Finally, we conclude and summarise in Sect. \ref{sec: conclusions}.
-The uncertainties presented in this paper denote $\pm\,1\,\sigma$ uncertainties where Gaussian, or enclose 68.3\% of the data when the underlying distribution is asymmetric.
+The uncertainties presented in this paper denote $\pm\,1\,\sigma$ uncertainties where Gaussian or enclose 68.3\% of the data when the underlying distribution is asymmetric.
 All magnitudes are reported in the AB system \citep{Oke83}.
-We assume a standard cold dark matter cosmology, $H_0 = 70 \, \kmsMpc$, $\Omega_{\rm{m}}=0.3$, $\Omega_{\Lambda}=0.7$.
+We assumed a standard $\Lambda$CDM cosmology, with $H_0 = 70 \, \kmsMpc$, $\Omega_{\rm{m}}=0.3$, and $\Omega_{\Lambda}=0.7$.